AliBahaari/SliderJS/README.md

 </div>
 ```

-Then, You should initialize properties, Just copy the code below and paste it after the code above.
+Then, you should initialize properties; just copy the code below and paste it after the code above.
 ```
 <script>
   Slider({